Skip to main content

 3. Select the Observations tab.
 The observation data includes:

-• Source IP: The IP address where an attack event originated.
+• Source IP: The IP address where an event originated.

-• Rule: The name of the Contrast rule that the attack value violated.
+• Rule: The name of the Contrast rule that the observed value violated.

 • Application: The name of the application where Contrast detected an attack event.